hailey-park/booster-timing/README.md

 Data sources used for this analysis is publicly available, and can be found on the CDC and CDPH COVID-19 dashboards.

-Structure
+##Structure
-1-data cleaning: contains all code needed for initial cleaning of data
+'1-data cleaning': contains all code needed for initial cleaning of data '2-analysis':
-2-analysis:
 1-waning model: contains code for constructing the waning protection curves by risk group, and waning curves used for sensitivity analyses
 2-model calibration: contains code for constructing hypothetical cohorts of 1 million individuals for each risk group and calibrating age-specific estimates of severe COVID-19 risk
 3-simulation main: contains code for running different frequencies of bivalent booster vaccination (no booster, one-time booster, annual booster, semiannual booster) over a two year time horizon